microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

 Now you can test whether you can call the `VehicleRegistrationService`.
 You can do this using a browser, CURL or some other HTTP client.
 But there is a convenient way of testing RESTful APIs directly from VS Code (using the REST Client extension VS Code):

-1. Open the file `Resources/VehicleRegistrationService/test.http` in VS Code using the (file) Explorer feature.
+1. Open the file `Resources/VehicleRegistrationService/test.http` in VS Code.
 The request in this file simulates retrieving the vehicle and owner information for a certain license-number.

 1. Click on `Send request` link, located immediately above the GET request in the file and highlighted below in a *red box*, to send a request to the API: